Posted by: Northwest Eye in General on January 2, 2026

 Understand Recovery Time: How Long Does a Stye Last?

-Most eyelid bumps resolve on their own within a week to two weeks, which raises the question of how long does it take a stye to go away, as we understand how concerning they can be.
+Most eyelid bumps resolve on their own within a week to two weeks, which raises the question of whether applying warm compresses can accelerate the healing process, as we understand how concerning they can be.
 The healing process typically unfolds in three phases:

 - Initial Development: A stye may take a few days to fully develop, often becoming increasingly painful during this time.
 It’s common to feel discomfort as it progresses.

-- Drainage Phase: After several days, the eye infection may start to drain, leading to decreased pain and swelling.
+- Drainage Phase: After several days, the stye may start to drain, leading to decreased pain and swelling.
 This can be a relief!

-- Healing Phase: Once drained, the eye bump generally heals within a week, which raises the question of how long does it take a stye to go away, although some residual swelling may linger.
+- Healing Phase: Once drained, the eye bump generally heals within a week, which raises the question of whether daily eyelid washing with diluted baby shampoo is beneficial, although some residual swelling may linger.
 Patience is key during this phase.

 Several factors can influence recovery time: